Working in Germany

 The following exchange programmes enable students and graduates from other countries to study or gain experience in Germany:

 - Erasmus+, the EU programme for education, training, youth and sport for 2014 to 2020, is open to participants from European countries and beyond.
 It covers student exchange, work experience and volunteering opportunities and enables both undergraduate and postgraduate students to take up study opportunities lasting for 3 to 12 months.
+The UK government agreed to continue funding Erasmus for at least the 2019 to 2020 academic year, but check regularly for updates on the Erasmus+ website.

 - IAESTE, the International Association for the Exchange of Students for Technical Experience, offers science and engineering students paid industrial placements lasting between 6 and 52 weeks.